Live Call Routing

 Depending on your Live Call Routing configuration, callers can expect the following behavior when PagerDuty users do not have a phone contact method configured:

-- Connect Directly: The caller will hear a message, “You have reached a PagerDuty Live Call Routing line that is not set up yet.
-Please call back later”.
-A PagerDuty incident will not trigger.
+- Connect Directly: The caller hears "You have reached a PagerDuty Live Call Routing line that is not set up yet.
+Please call back later."
+A PagerDuty incident does not trigger.

-- Leave Message: The caller will hear the Message to Caller and a beep prompting them to leave a message.
-A PagerDuty incident will trigger and be assigned to the first escalation level with an on-call user.
+- Leave Message: The caller hears the Message to Caller and a beep prompting them to leave a message.
+A PagerDuty incident triggers and is assigned to the first escalation level with an on-call user.

-What happens when the first contacted person does not have a phone number in their contact methods to contact?
+What happens when the first contacted person does not have a phone number in their contact methods?

 Depending on your Live Call Routing configuration, callers can expect the following behavior when the first contacted person does not have a phone contact method configured:

-- Connect Directly: The caller will hear a message, “Attempting to connect you to an on-call responder.”
-Live Call Routing will skip the first escalation level and try the next level until it finds someone who has a phone contact method on their user profile.
+- Connect Directly: The caller hears "Attempting to connect you to an on-call responder."
+Live Call Routing skips the first escalation level and tries the next level until it finds someone with a phone contact method on their user profile.

-- Leave Message: The caller will hear the Message to Caller and a beep prompting them to leave a message.
-A PagerDuty incident will trigger and be assigned to the first escalation level with an on-call user.
+- Leave Message: The caller hears the Message to Caller and a beep prompting them to leave a message.
+A PagerDuty incident triggers and is assigned to the first escalation level with an on-call user.

-- Connect Directly: The caller will hear a message, ”You have reached a PagerDuty Live Call Routing line that is not set up yet.
-Please call back later.”
-A PagerDuty incident will not trigger.
+- Connect Directly: The caller hears "You have reached a PagerDuty Live Call Routing line that is not set up yet.
+Please call back later."
+A PagerDuty incident does not trigger.

-- Leave Message: The caller will hear the Message to Caller and a beep prompting them to leave a message.
-A PagerDuty incident will not trigger.
+- Leave Message: The caller hears the Message to Caller and a beep prompting them to leave a message.
+A PagerDuty incident does not trigger.

-- Connect Directly: The caller will hear a message, “Attempting to connect you to an on-call responder.”
-Live Call Routing will skip the first escalation level and try the next level until it finds someone who is on-call.
+- Connect Directly: The caller hears "Attempting to connect you to an on-call responder."
+Live Call Routing skips the first escalation level and tries the next level until it finds someone who is on call.

-- Leave Message: The caller will hear the Message to Caller and a beep prompting them to leave a message.
-A PagerDuty incident will trigger and be assigned to the first escalation level with an on-call user.
+- Leave Message: The caller hears the Message to Caller and a beep prompting them to leave a message.
+A PagerDuty incident triggers and is assigned to the first escalation level with an on-call user.

-What happens if I set the Live Call Routing service to low-urgency, or if it has support hours and it’s on a low-urgency setting during the time of the call?
+What happens if I set the Live Call Routing service to low urgency, or if it has support hours and is on a low-urgency setting during the time of the call?

-- Connect Directly: Live Call Routing will call the first level on-call user, and if there is no answer, LCR calls any on-call user at higher levels of the escalation policy.
-If there is still no answer, the caller receives a prompt to leave a message, and a PagerDuty incident triggers.
+- Connect Directly: Live Call Routing calls the first-level on-call user and, if there is no answer, calls on-call users at higher escalation levels.
+If there is still no answer, the caller is prompted to leave a message and a PagerDuty incident triggers.

-- Leave Message: The caller will hear the Message to Caller and a beep prompting them to leave a message.
-A low-urgency incident triggers and assigns to the first escalation level with an on-call user.
-PagerDuty sends incident notifications according to the on-call user’s low-urgency notification settings.
+- Leave Message: The caller hears the Message to Caller and a beep prompting them to leave a message.
+A low-urgency incident triggers and is assigned to the first escalation level with an on-call user.
+PagerDuty sends incident notifications according to the on-call user's low-urgency notification settings.

 Will Live Call Routing follow the timing rules I have set between escalation policy levels?

-No, Live Call Routing does not follow the timing rules between escalation policy levels when you select the connect directly option.
-To ensure that your callers connect to a responder as quickly as possible, if the user on the first escalation level does not answer the call, Live Call Routing will immediately try to contact the on-call responder at the next escalation level.
+No. Live Call Routing does not follow the timing rules between escalation policy levels when you select the connect directly option.
+To connect callers to a responder as quickly as possible, if the user on the first escalation level does not answer, Live Call Routing immediately tries to contact the on-call responder at the next escalation level.

 Escalation timeout